Dominican authorities investigate Rays’ Wander Franco for an alleged relationship with a minor

 The budget-conscious Rays signed Franco to an $182 million, 11-year contract in November 2021, a deal with a team option for 2033 that could be worth $223 million.

-AP Baseball Writer Ron Blum in New York contributed to this report.
+AP Baseball Writers Ronald Blum in New York and Janie McCauley in San Francisco contributed to this report.
 Freelancer Martín Adames in Santo Domingo also contributed.

 AP MLB: https://apnews.com/hub/MLB